zix99/rare/docs/usage/input.md

 In this case, all `*.log` files in any nested directory under `path/` will be read.

+or you can use recursion, which will read all plain files in the path

+`rare <aggregator> -R path/`

 #### gzip

 If the files *may* be gzip'd you can specify `-z`, and will be gunzip'd if able.
-If a file can't be opened as a gzip file, a warning will be logged, and it will be interpretted as a raw file.
+If a file can't be opened as a gzip file, a warning will be logged, and it will be interpreted as a raw file.

 `rare <aggregator> -z *.log.gz`